-In Canada, most university residences (dormitories) are operated by the universities.
+In Canada, university residences are run directly by the university.
 On the one hand, this is an advantage: The universities have more direct control over residence space.
-On the other hand, residences are not subsidized, so universities have to charge what it costs to run the residences.
+On the other hand, residences are not subsidized, so the universities have to charge you what it costs them to run the residences.

-The universities of Ontario have an understanding that students participating in the program are eligible for residence rooms.
+The universities of Ontario have an understanding that students participating in the Program are eligible for residence rooms.
 Spaces in residence are limited, however.
 Some universities will have separate graduate residences, and others do not have residence space for graduate students at all.

 Living in residence ("rez") is very convenient.
 You are right on campus, and you don't have to worry about getting to the university for classes.
 You also have a good chance to meet Canadian students.
 Canadian students tend to be younger and residences tend to have a high proportion of first-year students (18-19 years old).
-They often need to "let off steam" before they settle down to university life, and a number of students from abroad have found the noise level, drinking, and other activities in residence a source of discomfort.
-(Others, however, have loved it in residence.)
+They often need to "let off steam" before they settle down to university life, and a number of students from abroad have found the noise level, drinking and other activities in residence to be a source of discomfort.
+(Others, however, have loved living in residence.)

 Many residence contracts require you to buy a "meal plan" (see the section on Food).
-Residence students may also have to leave over the Christmas holidays (or pay extra to stay).
-Ask about such conditions before you sign any contract.
+Residence students may also have to leave over the Christmas holidays (or pay extra to stay): Ask about such conditions before you sign any contract.
+Find out whether you can cancel the rental agreement if things don't work out (or what the penalty would be).
+In some residences at some universities, you are free to cancel your rental contract at any time; in other situations, there can be heavy financial penalties.